BiteSizedBeans/startup/notes.md

 ## Service Notes

 This was really hard.
 It gets harder every time.
 The apis were super tricky to figure out, especially the file handling.
 I probably spend nearly 3 hours on trying to just get the file handling to work, this was super hard.
 I might have kinda shot myself in the foot though because of what api's I chose to use and what the actual premise of my startup is.
 I hope (and think) that moving to a database will be pretty straightforeward since I already have one mocked up pretty well.

+## Database Notes.

+As I has expected, this was significantly easier than the previous few deliverables.
+It took maybe a day to do.
+I did play with some other features and whatnot along the way, and found the source of a bug in my code.
+When the deployment scripts run, it uploads a different file structure than the one I have here, which causes problems with the file handling.
+So my code will either work on the server or it will work locally, but not both.